BLOG

 3. Consider providing an additional layer of encryption beyond any default encryption mechanisms provided by the operating system

-How to Prevent Insufficient Transport Layer Protection?
-To find out if an application has sufficient transport layer protection, look at the application traffic through a proxy.
+To determine if an application has sufficient transport layer protection, look at the application traffic through a proxy.
 Answer the following questions:

 1. Are all connections, not just ones to servers you own, properly encrypted?